SamaanAnalyst/Crowdfunding-Analysis/README.md

   b. apply a color scale conditional formatting onto the *Percentage Funded* column, and format cells based on their <br>
   values from red for minimum to blue for maximum.
 5. Create a new column called *Average Donation*, and use data from the *pledged* and *backers_count* columns. <br>
-Employ the ROUND formula again, but with a few modifications to the decimals, `=ROUND(E2/L2,2)`.
+Employ the ROUND formula again, but modifying it to output 2 decimal points instead of none: `=ROUND(E2/L2,2)`.
 6.